ToddZimm/wireless-data-editor/README.md

 create the cell site point that is associated with the sector.
 Fill in additional information for the site point.
 Click the OK button to create the sector and site.

-If the cell sector or site point already exist, the command will delete the existing records and create new ones with the new data.
+If the cell sector or site point already exist, the command will delete the existing features and create new features with the new data.

 _NOTE:_ The default State and County FIPS values can be changed using the commands under the Wireless Data Editor menu.